elvgarrui/blog/_posts/2021-11-9-fixing-a-bug-in-neutron.md

 important to run this environment in a VM** since it will make important changes in the system during the installation.

-The configuration file that you will need to tune depending on the needs of your testing is _local.conf_.
-I use the configuration file that comes with the neutron OVN, since that's the kind of environment that I usually want to replicate, but this part is really customizable depending on what you need.
+The configuration file that you will need to tune, depending on the needs of your testing, is _local.conf_.
+I use the configuration file that comes with neutron for OVN, since that's the kind of environment that I usually want to replicate, but this part is really customizable depending on what you need.
 If the bug you want to debug is related to OVN I recommend compiling OVN from source instead of downloading it as a package.
 That way you will get the latest master version and not the last stable packaged one.
-You can check the [local.conf](https://github.com/elvgarrui/myconfig/blob/main/ovn_local.conf) I use as I'm writing this blog post in case it helps.
+You can check the [local.conf](https://github.com/elvgarrui/myconfig/blob/main/ovn_local.conf) I used while writing this blog post in case it helps.

 [**This guide for deploying Devstack + OVN**](https://docs.openstack.org/neutron/latest/contributor/testing/ml2_ovn_devstack.html) from the documentation is the one that has guided me during the process of